Cecile-shim/DNA-Image-Analysis/README.md

 ### 2. Calculate length of the circular DNA

-For more information, please refer our paper.
+For more information, please refer to our paper.